-- " Ensure your sports participation information is correct in your Eligibility Center account. - " Check with your high school counselor to make sure you're on track to complete the required number of NCAA-approved core courses and graduate on time with your class. - " Share your NCAA ID with NCAA schools recruiting you so each school can place you on its institutional request list. - " At the end of the school year, ask your high school counselor from each school you attend to upload an official transcript to your Eligibility Center account.
+- " Ensure your sports participation information is correct in your Eligibility Center account. - " Check with your high school counselor to make sure you're on track to complete the required number of NCAA-approved core courses and graduate on time with your class. - " Share your NCAA ID with NCAA schools recruiting you so each school can place you on its institutional request list. - " Take unofficial and official visits to NCAA schools you're interested in attending and start applying early. - " At the end of the school year, ask your high school counselor from each school you attended to upload your official transcript via the High School Portal.